NREL/OpenStudio-user-documentation/docs/index.md

         <h3>Speed Up Your Workflow With Measures</h3>
         <p>Learn what measures are, how to use them for various use cases, and where to find them.</p>
         <p><a href="measures/AboutMeasures.md" class="btn btn-primary" role="About Measures">About Measures</a></p>
-        <p>Can find the measures you want, or need to customize an existing measure?
-The Measure Writing Guide will hep get you started.</p>
+        <p>Can't find the measures you want, or need to customize an existing measure?
+The Measure Writing Guide will help you get started.</p>
         <p><a href="measures/Measure-Writing-Guide.md" class="btn btn-primary" role="Measure Writing Guide">Measure Writing Guide</a></p>
       </div>
     </div>